-The general public should always pay due attention to daily and weekly weather forecast updates from the Department of Climate Change and Meteorological Services to ensure seamless use of weather information on all timescales by the public and to be kept safe from any weather related threats.
+As the public is at risk of prolonged exposure to very low temperatures which can cause potentially life-threatening conditions, the public is advised to be Weather-ready and Climate Smart by religiously paying undivided attention to the continuously available daily and weekly weather updates from the Department of Climate Change and Meteorological Services to ensure seamless use of weather information on all timescales and therefore be kept safe from any weather related threats.

 Issued by: Jolamu Nkhokwe